tez-capital/docs.tez.capital_content/en/tezbake/tutorials/how-to-bake-gui.md

    cd /bake-buddy/peak/ && touch config.hjson
    ```

 Open the `config.hjson` file with your favorite text editor.

+> If you've used json before but now hjson, you can read more about it here: [https://hjson.github.io/](https://hjson.github.io/)

 ##### Sample TezPeak configuration with 1 baker